-SPA820A & SPA820B Spanish I - HS One Year-2 Semesters -
+SPA820A & SPA820B Spanish I - HS One Year-2 Semesters

 Junior high students may receive high school credit for Spanish I by successfully completing both semesters with a "C" or higher.
 Credits will be recorded onto the students' high school transcript with letter grades attached.
-These grades will be counted into the students' cumulative grade point average.
+These grades will fulfill a credit requirement toward graduation at a QCUSD High School.
 Students will learn basic vocabulary related to people, places, things and actions close to their own lives.
 They will express themselves in phrases, short sentences and memorized material exhibiting an emerging control of the most common basic grammatical forms and structures.
 Their written language will reflect what they can say.
 Students will gain an understanding and appreciation of the diversity of language and cultures.